What are Crushed Shadows & Blown Highlights?

 Also, if you want to make use of the full dynamic range, having small parts of the image clipping in both the highlights and shadows can be a nice way to add more contrast.

-Sometimes it’s worth giving up some of the inessential details in the shadows or highlights.
+Sometimes, it’s worth giving up some inessential details in the shadows or highlights.
 This can help to reduce clutter and noise and focus the attention on your subject to make it pop.

 In a completely different setting, horror movies rely on the hidden danger amongst the shadows to build atmosphere.
 Crushing the blacks deepens those shadows.
 By hiding the details in the dark corners you can contribute to the feeling of uncertainty and fear.

-And sometimes the setting you are shooting in will force you to blow the highlights or block some blacks.
+Sometimes, the setting you are shooting in will force you to blow the highlights or block some blacks.
 That’s not the end of the world.
-The shadows might end up darker and maybe you’ll have sun flare.
-Remember it’s always your vision and it’s up to you to decide what fits your style.
+The shadows might end up darker, and maybe you’ll have sunflare.
+Remember, it’s always your vision, and it’s up to you to decide what fits your style.
+And the subject or story always beats the cinematography in terms of importance.

 Conclusion